yugabyte/cloud-resource-cleanup/README.md

 In addition to these features, `cloud-resource-cleanup` also includes the following features:

-* `Dry Run` mode to view resources that match certain criteria without performing any operations on them.
+* `Dry Run mode`: Preview resources that match your criteria without actually performing any operations on them
-* `Slack` notifications support
+* `Slack notifications`: Get notifications on your Slack channel.
+* `InfluxDB support`: Receive data on the execution of the script by specifying a connection to InfluxDB
-* Filter resources based on the `age` of the resources.
+* `Age-based filtering`: Filter resources based on their `age`.
-* Filter resources based on tags and tag values, so that the resources with specific tags can be excluded or included while cleaning up (`--filter_tags` option)
+* `Tag-based filtering`: Choose to include or exclude resources with specific tags. (`--filter_tags` option)
-* Delete resources that do not have certain tags and tag values (`--notags` option)
+* `Delete untagged resources`: Option to delete resources that don't have specified tags. (`--notags` option)
-* Keep resources that have certain tags and tag values (`--exception_tags` option)
+* `Keep tagged resources`: Option to keep resources that have specific tags. (`--exception_tags` option)

 Get started with `cloud-resource-cleanup` today and see the difference it can make for your cloud infrastructure management.